by Nancy J. Olmsted

 In the first years of the Gold Rush people had little time or opportunity for fresh-air outings.
 The most popular activity was to climb Telegraph Hill and look at the bay, a truly spectacular sight with its “forest of masts,” something never seen before or since.
 But as life settled down in the mid-1850s and families with children became more common, the need was obvious for “places to take the air” with some trees or gardens.
 In their hurry to divide city land and sell it to each other, the city fathers had entertained no notion of public spaces.
 Portsmouth Square was a disgrace, as described by a visiting Englishman, Hinton R. Helper: “. . . it is nothing more or less than a cow-pen, enclosed with unplaned plank. . .
 In the middle is planted a tall liberty-pole, near which is erected a rude rostrum for lynch-lawyers and noisy politicians.
 If there is a tree, or a bush, or a shrub, or a sprig of grass, or anything else in or about it that is green. . . nobody has ever seen it; and, as a pleasure ground, it is used only by the four-footed denizens of the city.”71

 South Park Party.
-A welcome to the Russian Fleet, celebrating the victory of the Crimean War with a tent party ball at South Park, Nov.
+A tent party ball at South Park to regale dignitaries from France, Britain, The Ottoman Empire (Turkey) and Sardinia (Italy), Nov.
 26, 1855.
 A windmill in the center of the oval irrigated the forlorn yew trees.
 Only a third of elegant rowhouses were completed as planned.
 Mission Bay lies in the distance.

 Image: San Francisco Maritime National Historical Park (A11.19,318n)